 Q 84: Is there help for consumers who can’t afford coverage?

 Yes, consumers with low or moderate incomes can qualify for reduced costs, through Medicaid, CHIP, or exchange coverage, but eligibility rules apply.
-In [insert name of state], nonelderly adults without minor children don’t qualify for Medicaid.
-Beginning in 2014, some states used federal government funds to expand the program so that Medicaid also would cover adults with an income at or lower than 138% of the federal poverty level.
-In 2021, that is roughly $17,600 for a family of one and $36,000 for a family of four.
+Most states use federal government funds to expand Medicaid so that it covers adults with an income at or lower than 138% of the federal poverty level.
+In 2022, that is roughly $17,800 for a family of one and $36,400 for a family of four.
 Consumers should contact the [insert name of state exchange] or the [insert name of state Medicaid agency] directly if they think they might be eligible for Medicaid.

 In [insert name of state], children may be able to get coverage through Medicaid or CHIP programs for which their parents aren’t eligible.
 Some families may find it more affordable to enroll their children in Medicaid or CHIP and buy coverage for the parents through the exchange.